Tschal-rsa/ssi-morphology-encoderonly/README.md

 - numpy
 - tqdm (for training progress bars)
 - sklearn (for metrics calculation)
+- Levenshtein (for distance calculation)

 ## File Structure
-- `train.py`: Training script
+- `train.py`: Training script with dataset splitting and custom loss
 - `parse.py`: Prediction script
-- `model.py`: Transformer model implementation
+- `model.py`: Transformer model implementation with character-level CNN
-- `dataset.py`: Dataset handling and preprocessing
+- `dataset.py`: Dataset handling and preprocessing with intelligent sentence splitting
 - `patterns.csv`: Mapping of pattern labels to symbols
 - `best_model.pth`: Default trained model weights
+- `MSS.txt`: Training and testing metrics log

 ## Notes
 - The model processes text character by character
 - Each character in the output is followed by its predicted morphological pattern
-- Training uses a validation split of 20% of the data
+- Training uses a 70/15/15 split for train/validation/test
 - The model implements gradient clipping to prevent exploding gradients
-- Early stopping is implemented to prevent overfitting
+- Custom loss function with higher penalty for zero-label mistakes
+- Results and metrics are logged in MSS.txt
+- Long sentences are intelligently split at spaces to maintain context
+- Character-level CNN helps capture local patterns before transformer processing